doctorfree/Obsidian-Custom-Discogs/Tools/Discogs/search-albums-markdown.md

   usage
 }

-echo "Generating markdown for all albums in a previous Discogs search" echo "Please be patient.
-A large music library may take a while."
+echo "Generating markdown for all artists/albums/tracks in ${artists_dir}" echo "Please be patient.
+A large music library may take a while." echo ""

 [ -d "${TOP}" ] || mkdir -p "${TOP}"
 [ -d "${coverfolder}" ] || {